aanyaa20/Web-Calculator/README.md

-# Web-Calculator
-SmartCalc is a responsive and user-friendly web calculator created as part of AK Infratech’s Summer Internship 2025.
-Built using HTML, CSS, and JavaScript, it performs all standard arithmetic functions and adapts smoothly across devices.
-The project was aimed at strengthening hands-on frontend development skills through real-world implementation.
+SmartCalc – Web Calculator

+This is a simple and responsive web calculator built using HTML, CSS, and JavaScript.

+Features:
+- Basic arithmetic operations: add, subtract, multiply, divide
+- Clear (C) and backspace (⌫) functions
+- Supports decimal and percentage inputs
+- Responsive layout for mobile and desktop

+Technologies Used:
+- HTML5
+- CSS3
+- JavaScript (ES6)

+How to Use:
+Open the index.html file in any browser to start using the calculator.

+Project created as part of the AK Infratech Summer Internship Program 2025.